RPF-Search: Field-based Search for Robot Person Following in Unknown Dynamic Environments: conclusion

 \begin{IEEEbiography}[{ }]{Bingyi Xia} received his B.E. and M.S. degrees from the Southern University of Science and Technology in 2020 and 2023, respectively.
 He is currently pursuing his Ph.D. degree with the Department of Electronic and Electrical Engineering at Southern University of Science and Technology, Shenzhen, China.
 His research interests include robot motion planning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Arash Ajoudani} is the director of the Human-Robot Interfaces and Interaction (HRI²) laboratory at IIT and a recipient of the ERC grants Ergo-Lean (2019) and Real-Move (2023).
-He has coordinated multiple Horizon 2020 and Horizon Europe projects and received numerous awards, including the IEEE Robotics and Automation Society (RAS) Early Career Award (2021) and the KUKA Innovation Award (2018).
-A Senior Editor of IJRR and a member of the IEEE RAS Administrative Committee (2022-2024), his research focuses on physical human-robot interaction, mobile manipulation, and adaptive control. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Arash Ajoudani} received the M.D. degree in Biomedical Engineering from the Iran University of Science and Technology, Tehran, Iran, in 2007, and the Ph.D. degree in Robotics, Automation, and Bioengineering from the University of Pisa, Pisa, Italy, in 2014.
+He is the Director of the Human–Robot Interfaces and Interaction (HRI) Laboratory at the Istituto Italiano di Tecnologia, Genoa, Italy.
+His research interests include physical human–robot interaction, mobile manipulation, and adaptive control.
+Dr. Ajoudani was the recipient of the ERC grants Ergo-Lean in 2019 and Real-Move in 2023.
+He has received numerous awards, including the IEEE Robotics and Automation Society (RAS) Early Career Award in 2021 and the KUKA Innovation Award in 2018.
+He is a Senior Editor for The International Journal of Robotics Research (IJRR) and served as an elected member of the IEEE RAS Administrative Committee (AdCom) from 2022 to 2024.
+He has also coordinated multiple Horizon 2020 and Horizon Europe projects. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Hong Zhang} received his PhD in Electrical Engineering from Purdue University in 1986.
 He was a Professor in the Department of Computing Science, University of Alberta, Canada for over 30 years before he joined the Southern University of Science and Technology (SUSTech), China, in 2020, where he is currently a Chair Professor.
 Dr. Zhang served as the Editor-in-Chief of the IROS Conference Paper Review Board (2020-2022) and is currently a member of the IEEE Robotics and Automation Society Administrative Committee (2023-25).
 He is a Fellow of IEEE and a Fellow of the Canadian Academy of Engineering.
 His research interests include robotics, computer vision, and image processing. \end{IEEEbiography}